karlseguin/the-little-mongodb-book/en/mongodb.markdown

 In this last chapter, we look at a few performance topics as well as some of the tools available to MongoDB developers.
 We won't dive deeply into either topic, but we will examine the most important aspects of each.

 ## Indexes ##
-At the very beginning we saw the special `system.indexes` collection which contains information on all the indexes in our database.
+At the very beginning we saw the `getIndexes` command which shows information on all the indexes in a collection.
 Indexes in MongoDB work a lot like indexes in a relational database: they help improve query and sorting performance.
 Indexes are created via `ensureIndex`:

 	// where "name" is the field name db.unicorns.ensureIndex({name: 1});